 1/2 cup finely diced celery

 2 tablespoons chopped fresh thyme leaves or 1 1/2 tsp dried thyme

 2 2/3 cups chicken stock

 Makes 4 servings as a side dish

 In a saucepan, cook the bacon until all of the fat has rendered.
-Add the garlic, carrots, shallots, and thyme.
+Remove all but 2 tablespoons of the fat from the pan.
+Add the garlic, carrots, shallots, celery and thyme.
 Cook for about 2 minutes, until the vegetables are slightly softened.
 Add the lentils and cook, stirring, for about 1 minute, or until heated through.
 Add the chicken stock and simmer for 20 minutes, or until the lentils are tender.
-If the liquid evaporates before the lentils are fully cooked, add water in small increments.
 Check the seasoning, adding salt and pepper to taste.
 Serve warm.